xogus1194/openmusichistory/mahler-symphony.md

 ## 3rd mov.
 [Feierlich und gemessen, ohne zu schleppen]
 In the third movement, Mahler arranged the French folk song Frère Jacques in a minor key as a funeral march.

+It gives a heavy and sorrowful feeling, with an intention to express death and loneliness.

+Using the double bass as a melodic instrument, something rare in earlier periods, reveals Mahler's experimental character.

 This is the main melody of 3rd movment.

 ![Alt text](https://github.com/user-attachments/assets/421bfc0a-8bd7-47e1-a1c5-6dc63e99e650)